Filter

 £18,950

-'St. James' Day' by Richard Morton Paye (1751-1820).
-This very large and exceptionally fine 18th century oil on canvas depicts a diverse crowd of Londoners at an oyster stand on a summer’s evening.
-The artist’s masterpie Read More
+'St. James' Day' by Richard Morton Paye (1750-1820).
+This large and exceptionally fine 18th century oil on canvas depicts a diverse crowd of Londoners at an oyster stand on a summer’s evening.
+The artist’s masterpiece, t Read More

 Artists: Richard Morton Paye 1750-1820